 Active insurance plans - Coverage for those plans will be ended (using today's date) for this patient and for any of the dependents for whom this patient is the subscriber of those plans.

-In the Specify original patient field, search for and select the patient whose record you want to keep as the correct one.
+In the Specify original patient box, search for and select the patient whose record you want to keep as the correct one.
 The duplicate patient's record will be associated with the specified original patient.

 Click (or tap) Save.